LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

 #### Implementation

-1. **Kindergarten admission age**
+**In the .js file:** In the countdown function, write a loop that counts down the hours, calculates the minutes, and concatenates each line of output to a string.
+Put a `<br>` at the end of each line.
+The function will return the string.

+**In the .html file:** Use [CS133JS_Lab04_Part2A_Countdown.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2A_Countdown.html).
+In the script element, call the countdown function.
+The countdown function will return an output string.
+Use document.write to put the output string on the page.

+### 2. Kindergarten Admission Age

-Add an input validation loop to web app II from the previous lab.
+Write a new version of web app II from the previous lab.
+This web app will do the same thing as the previous one, but will have input validation.

+**In the .js file:** Put the code from the previous function into the stub function provided.

+**In the .html file:** Use [CS133JS_Lab04_Part2A_Kindergarten.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2A_Kindergarten.html).
+Add an input validation loop in the script element that will:

-·    Limit user input to reasonable values.
+- Limit user input to reasonable values.

-·    Pop up an alert telling the user what the acceptable input range is.
+- Pop up an alert telling the user what the acceptable input range is.

-·    Keep prompting the user for input until it is valid.
+- Keep prompting the user for input until it is valid.

-III.
-Elementary School Grade Level
+### 3. Elementary School Grade Level

-Modify your web app III from the last lab by:
+Write a new version of web app III from the last lab that will:

-\1.
-Adding an input validation loop as you did for web app II above.
+- Do input validation.

-\2.
-Adding a loop that lets the user enter another age.
-After the results have been shown on the page, ask the user if they want to run the program again.
+- Allow the user to enter another age without reloading the web page.

+  (After the results have been shown, ask the user if they want to run the program again.)

+ **In the .js file:** Put the code from the previous function into the stub function provided.

+**In the .html file:** Use [CS133JS_Lab04_Part2A_GradeLevel.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part2A_GradeLevel.html).

+- Add an input validation loop in the script element that will do all the same kind things as the previous validation loop.
+- Add a loop that will ask the user if they want to enter another age and determine a grade level again.

-**Submitting your lab work on Moodle**
+## Submitting your lab work on Moodle

-Beta Version
+### Beta Version

 Post the following in the *Lab Beta forum*:

-\1.
-The web pages you created for part 2.
+1. The web pages you created for part 2.
- (Zip the files for you web pages and attach them to the post.)

-\2.
-A code review of your lab partner’s web page for part 2.
+2. A code review of your lab partner’s web page for part 2.

     (Review one of your lab partners’ web pages using the Code Review Form provided.)

-Code Review
+### Code Review

-\1.
-Submit a copy of the code review above to the *Lab Code Review assignment*.
+Submit a copy of the code review you posted in the forum to the *Lab 4 Code Review* assignment.

-Production Version
+### Production Version

- Based on the review and helpful advice from your lab partner, you may revise your web page.
-On the code review from your lab partner, complete the “Production” column to show what you revised.
-Upload the following to the *Lab Production Version* assignment:
+ Based on the code review and helpful advice from your lab partner, you may revise your web page.
+On the code review from your lab partner, complete the “Prod.” column to show what you revised.
+Upload the following to the *Lab 4 Production Version* assignment:

-\1.
-A Word document containing all the code you ran for part 1.
+1. The JavaScript (.js) file for part 1.

-\2.
-The web pages you created for part 2.
+2. The three HTML files and one JavaScript file you completed for part 2.

-\3.
-The code review from your lab partner with the “Prod” column filled in by you.
+3. The code review from your lab partner with the “Prod.” column filled out by you.

-[^]:
-[^1]: Methods are pretty much the same as functions, but you call them using the name of some *object*, like a string variable, with a dot and then the name of of the method and any arguments in parenthesis.
-For example: `someText.charAt(0)`
-[^2]: The characters in a string are counted with the first character being at position 0.
-For example, the 'T', in this string is at position 0: `let someText = "The only thing constant in life is change.";` If we want to get the 6th character, 'n', we would execute the statement: `let character = someText.charAt(5);`
+This will be a total of 6 files.